6 of the best Seiko (& Seiko-Style) Affordable Moonphase Watches

 Although many watch fans associate a moonphase watch with the premium market, the good news is that there are many budget options out there.
 We find that a ton of people ask about, and search for, Seiko moonphase watches.
 Problem is though, they have a very limited moonphase watch range.

-So instead, we’ll pull out our favorite Seiko-style moonphase watches from a number of different affordable brands, comparing them on their design, specs, price, and moonphase features.
+So instead, we’ll pull out our favourite Seiko-style moonphase watches from a number of different affordable brands, comparing them on their design, specs, price, and moonphase features.

 To get us started, we’ve pulled out the only common Seiko moonphase watch that’s available to buy, the SRX015P1.
 And in actual fact, this watch is part of the Seiko Premier line, a range of more expensive watches from Seiko that offer ‘refined elegance’ in the dress watch category.